junying-ma/junying-ma.github.io/_pages/about.md

 - Drew a robust conclusion on the effect of air pollution on the migration of human capital.

 # Work in Progress
-- Beyond the Lens: Visa-free and China's Social Media Persona
 - Shopping or Strolling?
 AI's Urban Safari
-- From Door-to-Door to Work-from-Home: LLM-Driven Micro-survey Data Simulation
 - AI Agents' Multiverse: LLM-Powered Simulations of Economics Experiments